PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

 ## Refresh

-On Refresh, the page reloads latest data on page.
+- On Refresh, the page reloads latest data on page.
+- If the page is refreshed, system shows proper message in toast.

+### UI Rule
+- Message is: `Loading..`

 **Case:**